Published: August 12, 2020 | Last Updated: August 28, 2025

 When in doubt, you can always turn to Amazon.
 While Amazon does have an entertainment collectible category that sells “props,” the category is more for memorabilia from previously filmed movies than actual working props for your upcoming production.

 Instead, try searching for movie props in all categories.
-In particular, use the keyword “prop” alongside whatever item you are looking for.
-There are all kinds of obscure or random objects available, and some pretty practical ones like fake money, retracting knives, etc.
+In particular, use the keyword “prop” alongside whatever item you seek.
+There are all kinds of obscure or random objects, some pretty practical ones like fake money, retracting knives, etc.

-As an example, I co-wrote an indie feature film going into production this summer, and one of the items we needed to lock down was fake prop pills.
-A lot of the options we found and were deciding between were from Amazon, which was convenient and affordable on an indie budget.
+For example, I co-wrote an indie feature film going into production this summer, and one of the items we needed to secure was fake prop pills.
+Many of the options we found and were deciding between were from Amazon, which was convenient and affordable on an indie budget.

 Entertainment Earth.